• Skip to primary navigation

 Why It’s Family-Friendly

 Mount Sunapee has a childcare center for kids ages one to five years old.
-For kids aged three to four, you can add an hour ski lesson to get them used to the mountain.
-Ski and ride lessons are available for kids ages four to 12 years old.
-Kids ages four and under get free lift tickets.
+For kids aged 3 and 4, you can add an hour ski lesson to get them used to the mountain.
+Ski and ride lessons are available for kids ages 4 to 12 years old.
+Kids ages 4 and under get free lift tickets.

 This mid-sized mountain has a warm, friendly ambiance that has a beginner area separate from the main mountain, with five lifts leading to 13 trails.
 It is like a mini mountain just for beginners, which is perfect for younger kids to learn in a more relaxed environment.
 The website offers a lot of tips for getting your kids ready for their first ski/snowboard lesson, which I find very helpful.